 Priority Points shall be used for ranking proposed drinking water projects for eligibility for funding from the Drinking Water State Revolving Loan Fund (Fund).
+Arkansas will update and post the PPL as necessary (up to 4 times) in Fiscal Year 2022 to reflect new projects.

 The points system presented below will be used.

 A project otherwise determined to be eligible under the Fund may not receive funding for improvements that were not included in the original project for which priority points were assigned.
-The additional unranked improvements must rely on alternate funding sources for these improvements, or wait for the next funding cycle for a new point's assessment.
+The additional unranked improvements must rely on alternate funding sources for these improvements or wait for the next funding cycle for a new point's assessment.
 Fundable projects proposing to omit specific improvements for which points were assigned must show that this will not compromise public health and will not otherwise impair the water system's capacity when compared to the original project.
 Acceptable downsized projects will be reassessed and re-ranked under the priority ranking system, possibly resulting in a lower priority status.

-PRI MARY MCL VIOLATIONS FACTORS POINTS
+PRIMA RY MCL VIOLATIONS FACTORS POINTS

-1. 1.
-Surface Water or Groundwater under the direct influence of surface water
+1. Su rface Water or Groundwater under the direct influence of surface water 100

-with with no filtration
+with no filtration 100

-2.
+2. Tr eatment technique violations, microbiological MCL violations

 a.
 Total points for first two violations 100

 b.
 Points for additional violations after first two 5

-c.
+с.
 Points for imminent violation of future regulation 50

-3. Acute Chemical Violations
+3. A eute Chemical Violations

 a.
 Total points for first two violations 100

 b.
 Points for additional violations after first two 5

-c.
+с.
 Points for imminent violation of future regulation 50

-4 4.
-New Service Areas for area(s) with contaminated private drinking water
+4. 1 New Service Areas for area(s) with contaminated private drinking water

-sources 100
+: ources 100

 a.
 Points for Microbial Contamination 100

 b.
 Points for Acute Chemicals 50

-c.
+с.
 Points for Other Chemicals 50

-5. Chemical MCL Violations
+5. Cl emical MCL Violations

 a.
 Total points for first two violations 50

 b.
 Points for additional violations after first two 5

-c.
+с.
 Points for imminent violation of future regulation 50

-SOU JRCE VULNERABILITY FACTOR POINTS
+SOURC E VULNERABILITY FACTOR POINTS

-1. Vulnerable to point or non-point upstream discharge
+1. Vi Inerable to point or non-point upstream discharge

 a.
 Microbiological 25

 b.
 Industrial, agricultural, or mineral 15

-c.
+с.
 Unprotected watershed 15

-COl NSOLIDATION / INTERCONNECTION FACTOR POINTS
+CONSOLIDATION / INTERCONNECTION FACTOR POINTS

 1. Consolidation with an existing system

 < 40 service connections 50

 41 - 200 40

 201 - 1,320 30

 1,321 - 4,000 20

 >4,000 10

 2. Interconnection with an existing system

 < 40 service connections 25

 41 - 200 20

 201 - 1,320 15

 1,321 - 4,000 10

 >4,000 5

 AFFORDABILITY FACTOR POINTS

 1. Total Population Served: Service Connections < 1,321 10

 2. Affordability Ratio

 a) > 2.49 % 15

 b) 2.0 % - 2.49 % 12

 c) 1.5 % - 1.99 % 9

 d) 1.0 % - 1.49 % 6

 e) <1.0 % 3

 OTHER DEFICIENCIES FACTOR POINTS

 1. Secondary MCL violation 25

 2. Fluoridation start-up 5

 3. Quantity deficiencies

 Continual/frequent outages 25

 Peak demand/daily shortages 20

 Peak demand/seasonal shortages 10

 Peak demand/sporadic shortages 5

 3. Design deficiencies

 Disinfection 10

 Chemical Feed 8

 Mixing 8

 Clarification 8

 Filtration 8

 Storage 8

 Distribution/low pressures 10

 Distribution/deteriorated mains 8

 Distribution/unaccounted for water 8

 Treatment capacity 8

 Intake structure 8

 Well construction 10

 BONUS POINTS POINTS

 1. Board Member or City Council Training in the past 5 years 15

-2. Up-to-date Asset Management Plan 10 --
+2. Up-to-date Asset Management Plan 10